acvill/findMotifs/README.md

 # findmotifs
-An R script for finding and scoring motifs in small genomes using position-frequency tables.
+An R script for finding and scoring motifs in small genomes using position-frequency tables

 ### Inputs